GuanQinG-GitHub/Rotating-Elves/README.md

-This repository is held to save materials for the project: Project Elves
+This repository is held to share materials for the project: Project Elves